ermalaliraj/docker-oracle/README.md

 # docker-oracle

-## Download docker Oracle Database image in your macchine
+How to Create a Docker Image with Oracle 11.2.0.2 -x.

+## Download source and scripts

 ### Docker scripts files
 A full HOW TO create an image in your macchine is explained here [Oracle Database on Docker](https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance)